mrezabayat/iamsorush/content/posts/unique-pointers-cpp/index.md

 ---
-title: "What are unique pointers and how to use them? smart pointers part I"
+title: "What is a C++ unique pointer and how to use it? smart pointers part I"
 date: 2021-01-31T19:10:20+01:00
 image: /images/dolphin.jpg
 imageQuality: "q65"
 imageAnchor: "Center" # Smart, Center, TopLeft, Top, TopRight, Left, Right, BottomLeft, Bottom, BottomRight.
-tags: ["C++", "Smart Pointers"]
+tags: ["C++", "Pointers"]
 categories: "C++"
 summary: "Unique pointers are smart pointers which manage a pointer's allocated memory and avoid memory leak.
 Here, they are defined and their usage is shown with examples."